Miss Wales: Rules

 Miss Wales is open to unmarried women from age 16 to age 24, and is organized by Vibe Models.
 Contestants must not have had children, must be British citizens and must reside in Wales.
-Winners are expected to support "Welsh issues, charities, or other good causes ".There is also a corresponding Mister Wales contest for men.
+Winners are expected to support "Welsh issues, charities, or other good causes ".
+There is also a corresponding Mister Wales contest for men.

 Miss World from Wales

-In 1961, Rosemarie Frankland finished 1st runner-up at Miss Universe 1961, she then became the first Welsh woman to win Miss United Kingdom.
-In the same year, she became the first British woman to capture the Miss World crown.
+In 1961, Rosemarie Frankland finished first runner-up at Miss Universe 1961, she then became the first Welsh woman to win Miss United Kingdom.
+In the same year, she became the first British woman to win Miss World.

-1974's Miss Wales, Helen Morgan, achieved exactly the same feat as Rosemarie Frankland, when she finished as 1st runner-up at Miss Universe 1974, before going to win the Miss United Kingdom and Miss World titles.
-At Miss World however, she was dethroned only four days after her victory, when it was discovered that she was an unmarried mother (and thus ineligible).
+Miss Wales 1974, Helen Morgan, had the same achievement as Rosemarie Frankland, when she finished as first runner-up at Miss Universe 1974, before going to win Miss United Kingdom and Miss World.
+At Miss World however, she was removed only four days after her win, when it was discovered that she was an unmarried mother (and so ineligible).
 Morgan did not actually break any rules, as the rules only stated that the contestants must not be married and made no mention of motherhood.

 Wales at Miss World since 1999

-Wales has been taking part in the Miss World pageant directly since 1999, since devolution.
+Wales has been taking part in the Miss World pageant since devolution in 1999.
 The first woman to compete at Miss World as Miss Wales was Clare Daniels, who competed alongside Stephanie Norrie who was Miss Scotland.
-The Final Miss United Kingdom contest had already taken place earlier in the year, so at Miss World 1999, there was the unusual situation of a Miss UK competing along with the Miss Scotland and Miss Wales winners.
-Miss England and Miss Northern Ireland competed at the Miss World contest for the first time in 2000.
+The final Miss United Kingdom contest had already taken place earlier in the year, so at Miss World 1999, there was the unusual situation of a Miss UK competing along with the Miss Scotland and Miss Wales winners.
+Miss England and Miss Northern Ireland competed at the Miss World contest for the first time at Miss World 2000.

 Since 1999, the highest placed contestant from the four constituent countries of the UK wins the Miss United Kingdom title.
 Three Welsh women have won.
-In 2004, Welsh Amy Guy became the only British woman to be named as one of the 15 semifinalists, after winning the fast track event Sports Competition, becoming the first contestant under the Miss Wales banner to advance to the semifinals.
-In 2008, Chloe-Beth Morgan won the Miss UK title.
-Shen then went on to competes as Miss UK at Miss International 2009 and placed as 2nd runner-up.
-In 2012, Sophie Moulds achieved the highest placement ever among the four constituent countries when she finished as 1st Runner-up.
-She also claimed both the Beach Fashion award and the Continental Queen of Europe title.
+In 2004, Amy Guy became the only British woman to be named as one of the 15 semifinalists, after winning the fast track event Sports Competition, becoming the first contestant Miss Wales to advance to the semifinals.
+Chloe-Beth Morgan won Miss UK 2008.
+She then went on to compete as Miss United Kingdom at Miss International 2009 and was second runner-up.
+In 2012, Sophie Moulds achieved the highest placement ever among the four constituent countries when she finished as first runner-up.
+She also won both the Beach Fashion award and the Continental Queen of Europe title.